tomhoover/guide-programming-fundamentals-in-python/guide.md

 	```
 	Using an equals sign (`=`) sets a variable to a given value such as `name = 'Fluffy'`.

 	Variables can store different types of data.
 In this case, `name` is something called a **string** because `'Fluffy'` has quotations around it.
-A **string** is just a set of characters surrounded by quotations (for example `'Bob'` or `'New York'`). *NOTE: Strings can use either single or double quotes in Python.* **Integers** on the other hand do not have quotations.
+A **string** is just a set of characters surrounded by quotations (for example `'Bob'`, `'New York'` or `'h4ck3r'`). *NOTE: Strings can use either single or double quotes in Python.* A string can also include numbers, so long as it's in between quotes. **Integers** on the other hand do not have quotations.
 Let’s look at some additional data types.

 2. Create three additional variables to track `age`, `weight` and `hungry`.